python/cpython/Doc/library/doctest.rst

    Optional argument *name* is used in failure messages, and defaults to ``"NoName"``.

-   If optional argument *verbose* is true, output is generated even if there are no failures.
+   If optional argument *verbose* is a truthy value, output is generated even if there are no failures.
 By default, output is generated only in case of an example failure.

    Optional argument *compileflags* gives the set of flags that should be used by